kargamant/botnet/README.md

 ``` $ bot_master.exe "<NIC_adapter_name>" <target_ip> <attack_time> <timeout> ```

 ## bot_node
 This module is listening for packages that bot_master sends.
-As soon as, the package is delivered bot_node compares source hardware address with chose bot_master MAC and extracts target_ip and attack_time.
+As soon as, the package is delivered bot_node compares source hardware address with chosen bot_master MAC and extracts target_ip and attack_time.
 Afterwards, it starts to send ARP packages on target_ip within given attack_time.
 Importantly, if bot_master's timeout is less than attack_time, the attack will be performed until bot_master is shut down.
 When bot_master shuts down, bot_node finishes its last load of ARP packages and continue to listen.